KeyPears is a federated protocol. Any domain can host a KeyPears server, and

 isRead | Whether the recipient has viewed this message |

-Both public keys are stored so the recipient knows which keys to use for ECDH decryption, even after key rotation.
+All keys are stored so the recipient can verify the composite signature and perform hybrid decryption, even after key rotation.

 Message size limit